 The Nursing Program is a Selective Admissions program.
 See the Nursing Academic Plan for more information about classes or learn more about the nursing program at Henderson Community College.
-The program is accredited by the National League for Nursing Accrediting Commission and receives the approval of the Kentucky Board of Nursing.
+The program is accredited by the Accreditation Commission for Education in Nursing, Inc. and receives the approval of the Kentucky Board of Nursing.
 More information is available in the Nursing Program Brochure.

 Note: The Kentucky Board of Nursing may deny graduates the opportunity to take the nursing licensing examination if they have a previous criminal conviction.

 Our courses are organized around a clearly defined conceptual framework that combines general education and nursing education.
 Nursing courses correlate classroom and clinical instruction in community agencies.

 Please review the Nursing 101 Costs Sheet for beginning costs for the first nursing course.
 These costs are subject to change; however, the document will give you a basic understanding of the costs for the first semester.